 Aile 1, Niveau 6

-The Magnetism team is devoted to the study of exotic magnetic properties in condensed matter.
-For more than 20 years, we are specialized in electron spin resonance (ESR) in paramagnetic, ferromagnetic and antiferromagnetic materials.
+The Magnetism group (MAG) is devoted to the study of exotic magnetic properties in condensed matter.
+We are specialized in electron spin resonance (ESR) in paramagnetic, ferromagnetic and antiferromagnetic materials.

-We study materials for purely fundamental science like low-dimensional strongly correlated magnets (like spin chains, frustration, spin liquids) as well as material for potential applications in spintronics (ferromagnetic, multiferroic) or in quantum information processing (quantum coherence in diluted paramagnets).
+We study materials for purely fundamental science like low-dimensional strongly correlated magnets (like spin chains, frustration, spin liquids) as well as material for potential applications in spintronics (ferromagnetic, multiferroic) and in quantum information processing (quantum coherence of electron spin in solid).